 Contents and Quick Navigation

-Fearful dogs will lunge, growl, snap, and perhaps bite to get away from anything that causes them to be afraid.
+Fearful dogs will lunge, growl, snap, and perhaps bite to avoid anything that causes them to be afraid.

 Your dog’s aggression may stem from a boundary, something as simple as the garden fence, the door to your house, or even the car windows when you are out in the car.